New Jersey governor's race candidates making final push

 Nov.
 05, 2017

-Murphy leads Guadagno in polls and campaign cash in the race to succeed term-limited Republican Gov. Chris Christie.
+Murphy leads Guadagno in polls in the race to succeed term-limited Republican Gov. Chris Christie.
 Five independent and third-party candidates are also running.